bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ## Color Grading Control

-<div class="release-feature-authors">authors: @JMS55</div>
+<div class="release-feature-authors">authors: @DGriffin91</div>

-We've added some basic control over color grading parameters such as exposure, gamma, "pre tonemapping saturation", and "post tone mapping saturation".
+We've added some basic control over color grading parameters such as exposure, gamma, "pre-tonemapping saturation", and "post-tonemapping saturation".
 These can be configured per-camera using the new [`ColorGrading`] component

 [`ColorGrading`]: https://docs.rs/bevy/0.10.0/bevy/render/view/struct.ColorGrading.html